Transport and Logistics Experts

 Adjunct Professor, Bus Industry Confederation Senior Fellow in Sustainable Land Transport

 John Stanley joined ITLS in July 2008 as Adjunct Professor and Bus Industry Confederation Senior Research Fellow in Sustainable Land Transport.
 Prior to taking on this role, he had nine years as Executive Director of Bus Association Victoria, after eight years as Deputy Chairman of the National Road Transport Commission.
-He has been a member of the Committee for Melbourne's Transport and Climate Change Task Forces, the Vicurban Board, the Urban Renewal Authority Victoria Board, the Victorian Alpine Resorts Coordinating Council, a Commissioner of Victoria’s State Services Authority and is now a board member and Chair of ADC Forum, an Australian leadership development group, and a director of Road Safety Inspections P/L. He was a member of the Ministerial Advisory Committee advising Victoria's Minister for Planning on Melbourne's new Metropolitan Planning Strategy.
+He has been a member of the Committee for Melbourne's Transport and Climate Change Task Forces, the Vicurban Board, the Urban Renewal Authority Victoria Board, the Victorian Alpine Resorts Coordinating Council, a Commissioner of Victoria’s State Services Authority and is Chair of People and Parks Foundation, and a director of Road Safety Inspections P/L. He was a member of the Ministerial Advisory Committee advising Victoria's Minister for Planning on Melbourne's new Metropolitan Planning Strategy.
 John chaired the Advisory Committee for the Monash University Institute of Transport Studies for many years and remains a member of that Committee.
 He was awarded a Centenary Medal for services to public transport and conservation.

 Honorary Professor in Sustainable Transport Systems